Haritha-2324/EDA_Task_19Aug/README.md

 Identified numerical columns in the dataset.
 Applied 'MinMaxScaler' to normalize values between 0 and 1.
 Saved the pre-processed dataset file

+# Export data from Power BI

+Load the pre-processed data from the previous day task.